GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 ========

 Cross-site scripting (XSS) is a type of vulnerability commonly found in web applications.
 This vulnerability makes it possible for attackers to inject malicious code (e.g. JavaScript programs) into victim’s web browser.
-Using this malicious code, the attackers can steal the victim’s credentials, such as session cookies.
-The access control policies (i.e., the same origin policy) employed by browsers to protect those credentials can be bypassed by exploiting the XSS vulnerability.
+Using this malicious code, the attackers can steal the sensitive information, such as session cookies.
+The access control policies employed by browsers using session cookies, for example, can be bypassed by exploiting the XSS vulnerability.
 Vulnerabilities of this kind can potentially lead to large- scale attacks.